RSS

 5 Maximize your home’s sales potential.

-Although you may not be able to change your home’s location or floor plan, you can do much to improve its appearance.
+Although you may not be able to change your home’s location or floor plan, you can make significant improvements to its appearance.
 The look and feel of your home generates a higher emotional response than any other factor.
 Before showings, pick up, straighten up, unclutter, scrub, scour, and dust.
 Present your home to get a “WOW” response from prospective buyers.

 Allow the buyers to imagine themselves living in your home.
 The decision to buy a home is based on emotion, not logic.